 Differential Pressure Natural Gas Flow Meter

 The orifice plate (orifice meter) is a differential pressure meter frequently used in natural gas measurement.
-It measures volumetric flow, though can also calculate mass flow depending on the calculation associated with the device.
-It uses the same principle as used in a Venturi-style meter (Bernoulli’s principle), suggesting that there is a relationship between the velocity and pressure of the fluid.
-That relationship is – as the velocity increases the pressure decreases.
-With an orifice meter, the flow is determined through the difference in pressure between the upstream and the downstream side of a partly impeded pipe.
+It measures volumetric flow, though it can also calculate mass flow depending on the device’s calculation.
+It uses the same principle as used in a Venturi-style meter (Bernoulli’s principle), suggesting a relationship between the velocity and pressure of the fluid.
+That relationship is – as the velocity increases, the pressure decreases.
+The orifice meter determines the flow through the difference in pressure between the upstream and the downstream side of a partly impeded pipe.

-Orifice plates have a long history of use; there is wide industry acceptance, and they are well documented in standards.
-They are simple and inexpensive.
-The orifice meter has no moving parts and is mechanically stable.
-Dry calibration is acceptable, and there are no limits on temperature, pressure or size.
+Orifice plates have a long history of documented use and have broad industry acceptance.
+They are inexpensive and straightforward.
+They have no moving parts and are mechanically stable.
+Dry calibration is acceptable, and there are no limits on temperature, pressure, or size.

-On the down side, orifice meters have low accuracy at low flow conditions.
-They have low turndown/rangeability and a high-pressure loss which can impact operating cost.
+On the downside, orifice meters have low accuracy at low flow conditions.
+They have low turndown/rangeability and a high-pressure loss, which can impact operating costs.
 Additionally, orifice plates are flow-profile sensitive and require a long meter tube or flow conditioner; they are not self-cleaning and can be damaged or clogged by high flow rates.
 Also, to calculate mass flow temperature and pressure correction is required.